Last Updated on June 5, 2018 by Dave Farquhar

 I needed one in a hurry so I may have paid a bit much.
 You can pick up an M58 hulk off Ebay for $50 or even less if it’s missing crucial parts like a hard drive and doesn’t have a lot of memory.
 I’d be fine with buying one without a hard drive, or without a lot of memory, since I’d probably just replace all that stuff anyway.
 If you’re willing to pay closer to $100, you can get one with 4 GB of RAM and a new Windows license.

 One very nice thing about it is that it has an integrated Intel E1000 NIC in it.
-It’s a good card, with good drive support regardless of the operating system you want to run, and it makes low demands on your CPU.
+It’s a good card, with good driver support regardless of the operating system you want to run, and it makes low demands on your CPU.
 I’m not one of those guys who disables onboard NICs and installs Intel cards, but I do like it when a system has an Intel or Broadcom NIC built in.
+Here’s why, if you’re curious.

 It can take an Intel Core 2 Quad Q9550 CPU, which isn’t top of the line but can still give i3-like performance.
 A Q9650 also works but costs twice as much as a 9550 while not being twice as fast.
 Search Lenovo’s support page for your specific model to see what CPUs work in yours, and be sure to download the newest BIOS.
 For comparison’s sake, the Core 2 Duos that most of these systems come with perform like modern Celerons.
 That’s not bad considering you can get the whole system for the cost of a modern Celeron chip–yes, just the chip.